 What Does FFP Stand For Mask?

 FFP stands for filtering face piece.
-Generally, dust masks bear the code FFP which shows what and how many particles of suspended dust, mist, or fibers are filtered.
+Generally, dust masks bear the code FFP which shows what and how many particles of suspended dust, mist, or fibers are filtered, FFP standard is base on PPE-Regulation(EU 2016/425), EN149:2001+A1:2009, there are 3 level of FFP face mask which is FFP1 NR, FFP2NR, FFP3NR face masks.

 The mask is a half-face mask, meaning that it protects the chin, nose, and mouth.
 It must meet certain standards and effectiveness tests assessed by the filtration as well as the degree of leakage around the edges.

-The European standard EN 149 classes 3 types of particle-filtering half masks: FFP1, FFP2, and FFP3 according to performance and levels of protection they offer for the wearer.
+The European standard EN 149 classes 3 types of particle-filtering half masks: FFP1 NR, FFP2 NR, and FFP3 NR according to performance and levels of protection they offer for the wearer.

 A convenient mask that follows the regulations must have its class written on it, along with the name of the standard and its year of publication, as well as any applicable option codes.